jship/jship.github.io/posts/2017-08-11-writing-performant-haskell-part-3.md

 xshowHexShowRec :: HexShowRec a -> a -> Text.Text
 ```

+Whenever we call `xshow`, behind the scenes we are calling `xshowHexShowRec`.
+GHC implicitly passes the correct method dictionary as the first parameter for us.

-If GHC knows at compile-time what type `a` is for a given call to `xshow`, conceptually, it can directly pass in `word32HexShowInstanceDictionary` as the first parameter to `xshowHexShowRec`.
-If GHC does not know what `a` is at compile-time, it has to look up which method dictionary to use at runtime.
-The runtime dictionary lookup is expensive and probably deserves its own post outside this series.
+If GHC knows at compile-time that type `a` is `Word32` for a given call to `xshow`, then conceptually, the underlying call to `xshowHexShowRec` will know it was passed `word32HexShowInstanceDictionary` specifically.

+If GHC does not know what `a` is at compile-time for a given call to `xshow`, then the underlying call to `xshowHexShowRec` will have no knowledge that it was specifically passed the `Word32` method dictionary or some other instance's method dictionary.
+This makes it difficult for GHC to perform important optimizations like inlining, so calling a function provided by the dictionary is expensive.

 Fortunately for us, GHC will probably know what `a` is based on how our users will likely use the library.
 For example: